Advent of Code 2015 - Day 9 - All in a Single Night

 }

-Using this function we are then able to create a higher-order function which aggregates all the possible trip distances into a final reduced value, using a supplied reducer function.
+Using this function, we can then create a higher-order function that aggregates all the possible trip distances into a final reduced value using a supplied reducer function.

 const aggregateTripDistances = <T>(